After booking your coastal trip to visit Spain it’s normal to think about Spain’s beach etiquette.

-This is something that’s really nice about Spain beach etiquette.
+This is something that’s really nice about Spain’s beach etiquette.
 You’re not expecting to see perfectly slim models.
 Anyone and everyone can go as they please.

-It makes you think about all the beauty norms we’ve been taught when really every single persons body is beautiful in their own way.
+It makes you think about all the beauty norms we’ve been taught when really every single person’s body is beautiful in its own way.
 Stop judging!

 Commandment #4: Don’t judge

 If you attend a public beach in Spain, there’s a huge chance you’ll see women of all different figures and forms sunbathing topless.